Matzo Ball Soup

 dropping matzo balls into boiling water

-Bring back to a boil, cover with a tight-fitting lid, and simmer for 30 minutes.
+Step 5: Cook.
+Bring the liquid in the pot back to a boil.
+Cover it with a tight-fitting lid and simmer for 30 minutes.
 The matzo balls will increase significantly in size.
-The reason for cooking the matzo balls separately is that they would make the chicken broth cloudy and soak up much of the soup.
+It’s important to cook the matzo balls separately so they don’t make the chicken broth cloudy and soak up much of the soup.

 cooked matzo balls in pot

+Step 6: Remove the matzo balls.
 Use a slotted spoon to transfer the matzo balls to a large plate or plastic container.
 Let cool to room temperature, then cover and refrigerate until ready to serve.
-(Note: if you’re making the matzo balls at the last minute, you can transfer them right from the boiling water into the chicken soup.)
+If you’re making the matzo balls at the last minute, you can transfer them right from the boiling water into the chicken soup and serve.

+Step 1: Heat the broth.
 Bring the chicken broth to a simmer.
 Add the powdered bouillon, salt, and pepper to taste.
-Keep in mind that you’ll need a lot of seasoning – without enough salt, chicken soup is very bland.
+Keep in mind that you’ll need a lot of seasoning – without enough salt, chicken soup can be very bland.

 simmering chicken soup